manuelbarbas/primodium/README.md

 For example, the amount of Iron storage that is provided by a level 2 MainBase is:
 `maxStorageComponent.getValue(hashKeyEntity(Iron,hashKeyEntity(MainBaseID, 2)))`

+# Player Storage

+`P_MaxResourceStorageComponent`: stores the Resource Ids the player has storage for using `playerEntity` `P_MaxStorageComponent` : stores the amount of storage of each resource the player has using `hashKeyEntity(resourceId, playerEntity)`
 When buildings are built with, upgraded, or destroyed, `P_MaxStorageComponent` is updated for the player and the resources they modify the capacity for.

-# Player Storage

-`OwnedByComponent` records building ownership while `ItemComponent` records mined and crafted item ownership, with `hashKeyEntity(resourceId, playerEntity)` as key.
+`OwnedByComponent` records building ownership

+`ItemComponent` records mined and crafted item ownership, with `hashKeyEntity(resourceId, playerEntity)` as key.

 ```